 Or, if they’re anything like mine, they might prefer to buy and dip their very own rainbow-hued candles to take home.

-9. They can meet cool characters
+9. Meet Sovereign HIll’s cool characters

 You’ll find musicians belting out ye olde ditties (and the odd Green Day tune if Raff gets involved) on street corners.
 There are miners at the digging.
 Ladies and gentlemen roaming the streets.
 And even Red Coat Troopers who march into main street to fire their muskets.